 ATO targeting work-related deductions

 You are liable to pay an income tax on your taxable income.
 To reduce your taxable income you can claim deductions for work-related expenses.
-Currently the ATO is focusing on the work-related expense claims in relation to:
+Currently the ATO is focusing on the work-related expense claims.

 1. Using your computer, phone or other electronic devices to perform duties;